-- Spinal osteoarthritis — the eroding of cartilage that cushions the vertebral joints
+- Spinal osteoarthritis — which is the eroding of cartilage that cushions the vertebral joints

-- Spinal stenosis — the narrowing of the spinal canal
+- Spinal stenosis — which is the narrowing of the spinal canal

-- Ligament calcification — the loss of mobility and flexible strength in the spinal ligaments
+- Ligament calcification — which is the loss of mobility and flexible strength in the spinal ligaments

-- Piriformis syndrome — spasms in the muscle that facilitates hip rotation
+- Piriformis syndrome — which is a spasm of the muscle that facilitates hip rotation

 While it is impossible to escape the effects of aging, reducing your likelihood of experiencing sciatica is quite possible.
-Maintaining a healthy weight, engaging in routine stretching and gentle exercise, avoiding strenuous motions and improving posture can help relieve pressure placed on the sciatic nerve and maintain a healthy spine.
+In addition to conservative therapy, maintaining a healthy weight, avoiding strenuous motions and improving posture can help relieve pressure placed on the sciatic nerve and maintain a healthy spine.